Adaptive Taxonomy Learning and Historical Patterns Modelling for Patent Classification

 \subsection{Patent Classification}

 Patent classification aims to classify patents into different categories based on their technological information, which helps researchers and companies to search for and retrieve patents efficiently.
-Existing methods can be divided into two categories.
-One branch of these methods is based on traditional machine learning such as Support Vector Machine (SVM) \cite{DBLP:journals/asc/WuKH10}, k-Nearest Neighbors (k-NN) \cite{DBLP:journals/jasis/LiuS11}, and Artificial Neural Networks (ANNs) \cite{DBLP:journals/candie/LeeLY12}.
+Existing methods can be divided into three categories.
+The first category classified the patents with feature engineering.
+For instance, \citet{DBLP:journals/entropy/HuLYYYH18} distinguished the representative keywords as the categories of patent documents, and \citet{DBLP:conf/jcdl/LiCZL07} aggregated the labels of each patent's references in the patent citation network for classification.
+However, these methods may not capture the complex and informative semantics present in patents as the dataset size increases.
+The second category used traditional machine learning such as Support Vector Machine (SVM) \cite{DBLP:journals/asc/WuKH10}, k-Nearest Neighbors (k-NN) \cite{DBLP:journals/jasis/LiuS11}, and Artificial Neural Networks (ANNs) \cite{DBLP:journals/candie/LeeLY12}.
 For example, \citet{DBLP:journals/asc/WuKH10} proposed a hybrid genetic Support Vector Machine (HGA-SVM) to automatically classify patent texts by learning the experts' knowledge, while \citet{DBLP:journals/candie/LeeLY12} designed a three-phase framework, including SVM, K-NN, and K-means for patent classification.
 However, as the scale of the datasets increased, traditional machine learning methods were unable to capture the informative and complex semantics present in patents.
-Another branch used deep learning methods to capture the textual information from patent documents, such as LSTM (Long Short-Term Memory) \cite{DBLP:journals/scientometrics/LiHCH18, DBLP:conf/sdm/ShalabySSG18}, BERT \cite{DBLP:conf/bigcomp/RoudsariALL20, DBLP:journals/scientometrics/RoudsariALL22}, CNN (Convolutional Neural Network) \cite{hu2018hierarchical, DBLP:conf/pkdd/AbdelgawadKGFH19} and GNN (Graph Neural Network) \cite{DBLP:conf/aaai/Tang0XPWC20, DBLP:journals/www/FangZWXZC21}.
+The third category employed deep learning methods to capture the textual information from patents, such as LSTM (Long Short-Term Memory) \cite{DBLP:journals/scientometrics/LiHCH18, DBLP:conf/sdm/ShalabySSG18}, BERT \cite{DBLP:conf/bigcomp/RoudsariALL20, DBLP:journals/scientometrics/RoudsariALL22}, CNN (Convolutional Neural Network) \cite{hu2018hierarchical, DBLP:conf/pkdd/AbdelgawadKGFH19} and GNN (Graph Neural Network) \cite{DBLP:conf/aaai/Tang0XPWC20, DBLP:journals/www/FangZWXZC21}.
 For instance, \citet{DBLP:journals/scientometrics/LiHCH18} combined word embedding and CNN algorithm for patent classification while \citet{DBLP:conf/bigcomp/RoudsariALL20} employed Bert \cite{DBLP:conf/naacl/DevlinCLT19} model and used fine-tuning approach in patent classification. \citet{DBLP:conf/aaai/Tang0XPWC20} utilized attention mechanism and GCN framework for multi-label classification.

 Our work goes beyond simply capturing textual information from patent documents.
 Instead, it proposes a method to learn the representations of patents by integrating the hierarchical semantic structural dependencies across IPC codes in the taxonomy and the assignees' temporal preferences for applying to patent documents for patent classification.
 This approach allows for a more comprehensive understanding of the complex relationships inherent in patent documents, resulting in more accurate and effective classification.